After two months of speculation regarding Tom Brady’s football future, there it came.

 Gronkowski was a shell of himself with his ankle injury, and was basically used as a decoy in the game, as he was targeted just three times.
 The Giants ferocious defensive front, again led by defensive end Justin Tuck (the breakout player of Super Bowl 42) was once agin able to hone in on Brady with just a four-man front of defensive ends (Giants’ ‘NASCAR’ package), and despite Brady completing a Super Bowl-record 16 straight passes (two touchdowns) to give New England a 17-9 lead, it was now two-time Super Bowl MVP Eli Manning who had the better fourth quarter.

 Of course, there was the key Welker drop in the fourth quarter.
 Then there was a failed, but almost-completed Hail Mary pass by Brady.
-Then, after the loss, Brady’s wife, Gisele Bundchen’s had an infamous rant after being sworn by reporters.
+Then, after the loss, Brady’s wife, Gisele Bundchen’s had an infamous rant after being swarmed by reporters.

 In 2012, the Patriots replaced Ochocinco with 31-year-old Brandon Lloyd (911 yards, 12.3 yards per reception, 4 touchdowns in 2012) to some avail.
 Welker put in another fine season, despite a lingering issue regarding his expiring contract.
 And as for the twin towers, both Gronkowski and Hernandez missed time with injuries.
-Gronk scored 11 touchdowns 11 games before virtally being lost for the season, and Hernandez missed six regular season games.
+Gronk scored 11 touchdowns in 11 games before virtually being lost for the season, and Hernandez missed six regular season games.

 With Bill O’Brien leaving, Josh McDaniels returned as the team’s offensive coordinator in 2012 (he rejoined the staff during the 2011 postseason) and the Patriots relied on a hurry-up approach on offense, with Steven Ridley at running back.